 The holidays are over and the New Year’s Day spirit is slowly waning.
-You realize it’s January and you have at least two to three more months of life in a frozen tundra.
-Time to order free garden catalogs!
+Now we are in January and if you live in an area with a true winter, you have at least two to three more months of life in the frozen tundra.
+This means one thing, it’s time to order free garden catalogs!

 Free Garden Catalogs

 Why Request Seed Catalogs?

 Pretty much all of the major seed and plant and tree companies allow you to shop online these days.
 However, I really prefer paper catalogs for planning my garden.
 Many of the catalogs have detailed illustrations and descriptions about each plant and seed type.
 They also often contain gardening tips and tricks.

 I like to highlight different seeds and products to keep track of what I’m interested in ordering.
 You can also easily flip back and forth between pages to compare prices.
 In other cases you might compare the characteristics of one variety of a green bean versus another.

 You can also compare seed packet size, organic versus GMO and more.
 Believe it or not many seed catalogs are very robust containing hundreds of pages of information.
 They are not a small pamphlet.
 Because of these reasons I always request paper catalogs when available.

 Most seed catalogs come out around this time of the year because it’s such a popular time to plan a garden.
 While some climates allow the ability to grow crops year-round many of us live in areas with a hard frost, a true winter and a dormant season.
 Some companies will issue their catalogs on a quarterly basis as well.

 Now that I’ve shared why you would want a copy of a paper catalog, let’s go over the process to request these catalogs.
 Requesting and receiving free garden catalogs is an easy process.
 If you aren’t already on mailing lists for free seed catalogs, January is my favorite time to request hard copies via mail.